queryluke/masseffect-5e/static/data/class_features/a_touch_of_force.md

 id: a_touch_of_force
 name: A Touch of Force
 ---
-At {{ level }} level, you gain the ability to augment your weapons with your battier.
+At {{ level }} level, you gain the ability to augment your weapons with your barrier.
 As a bonus action, you can expend up to 3 barrier ticks to grant one weapon you're carrying a bonus to attack and damage rolls when you attack with it.
 The bonus equals the number of barrier ticks you spent.